john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 <br>

 # How do you override a method?
-If you have a method on a prototype that might fit with general uses but you may not want to include them in something else, you can override the method which overrides a method defined in the root method.
+Method override is reimplementing a method in a child method.
+For example, if you have a method on a prototype that might fit with general uses but you may not want to include them in something else, you can override the method which overrides a method defined in the root method.
 So take this for example:
 ```JavaScript
   function extend(Child, Parent) {                     // extend function
     Child.prototype = Object.create(Parent.prototype);